mdn/content/files/en-us/web/api/file_and_directory_entries_api/introduction/index.md

 ## Big concepts

-Before using the _File and Directory Entries API_, you must understand a few concepts.
+Before using the File and Directory Entries API, you must understand a few concepts.

 ### Virtualized file system